-2. Physical Automation Solutions -Third-party hardware and software solutions (sometimes called "kits" or "boxes") that physically or digitally automate the steps of the manual enrollment process for a large number of devices at once, such as automatically entering credentials via a connected device or USB installer.
+Third-party hardware and software solutions that physically or digitally automate the steps of the manual enrollment process for a large number of devices at once, such as automatically entering credentials via a connected device or USB drive.
+This is the method used by the GPLS-provided ChromeOS Auto-enroll kit.

 Zero-touch enrollment step-by-step guide: Watch here.